remodlai/Flowise/docs/documentation/handoff/07_file_storage/basic_test_implementation/ui_components/logo_manager.md

 The Logo Manager is accessible through the following route:

 ```
-/admin/platform-logo
+/admin/platform/settings/logo
 ```

 It can be accessed from the Platform Settings page via the "Manage Platform Logo" button.
 The component includes a back button that navigates back to the Platform Settings page.
+The Logo Manager is implemented as a nested route within the Platform Admin component, ensuring that the platform navigation sidebar remains visible.

 ## Permission Handling